-Several City departments work to limit and manage risk related costs including third party legal liability claims, property losses, workplace injuries, employee healthcare and unemployment compensation.
+Risk related costs include legal liability claims, property losses, workplace injuries, employee healthcare, and unemployment compensation.
+These costs are managed by central departments, such as Law and Human Resources, in addition to individual operating departments.
 The Office of Budget Management works to maximize the effectiveness of these intradepartmental efforts by reviewing cost trends, assisting in improvements, and implementing the City's risk financing strategy.

-This strategy provides a planned self-insurance program which protects both individual departments' budgets and the citywide budget through central accounts, reserves and catastrophic commercial insurance.
+The City's risk financing strategy is a planned self-insurance program which protects both individual departments' budgets and the citywide budget through central accounts, reserves and catastrophic commercial insurance.

-The City budgets and funds for the costs described above through the general fund, except for self-insured healthcare costs, which are managed by Blue Cross Blue Shield, and financed through an employee/employer trust fund established in compliance with Section 3A of Chapter 32B of the General Laws.
+The City budgets and funds for predictable risk related costs through the general fund, except for self-insured healthcare costs, which are managed by Blue Cross Blue Shield, and financed through an employee/employer trust fund established in compliance with Section 3A of Chapter 32B of the General Laws.

-To protect City assets from adverse loss, commercial insurance is purchased strategically for certain exposures.
+For unexpected large losses, the City continues to build a catastrophic risk reserve, the available balance of which will reach \$12.5 million at the end of fiscal 2009.
+Commercial insurance is purchased strategically for certain exposures.
 A catastrophic property insurance policy provides \$100 million all risk protection after a \$10 million deductible; boiler and machinery losses are insured up to \$10 million; and, 75% of the City's healthcare costs are insured through HMOs.
-For unexpected large losses, the City continues to build a catastrophic risk reserve, the available balance of which will reach \$12.2 million at the end of fiscal 2008.